11 Things To Do if You're Drifting Apart In Your Relationship, According To Experts

 7. Don't Make Other Things A Priority

 Right now, one of your main focuses should be repairing your relationship — not necessarily going out with friends, or giving attention to somebody else.
-"It takes time to reverse drift," says Newbold.
-"Give your relationship the time and attention you’d give a brand new relationship."
-And things should start to feel better.
+"It takes time to reverse drift," Newbold says.
+So for the time being, make it a top priority.

 8. Don't Complain 24/7

-Of course your partner is there to support you, and you should feel comfortable venting in front of each other.
+Your partner is there to support you, and you should feel comfortable venting in front of each other.
 But if you're drifting apart, Newbold says it may be smart to pump the brakes on the complaining sessions, and instead try to keep things light and fun for a while.

 9. Don't Argue Constantly Or Put Each Other Down

-Now is not the time to point out all each other's flaws, or pick little fights.
+Now is not the time to point out all each other's flaws, pick little fights, or give into passive aggressive urges.
 "Even if your partner does things that drive you crazy, resist the temptation to complain or argue with them," Rappaport says.

 10. Don't Blame Each Other

-"In the end who started drifting away first, or who caused who to drift away are useless arguments," life coach Kendra Davies tells Bustle.
+"In the end who started drifting away first, or who caused who to drift away, are useless arguments," life coach Kendra Davies, tells Bustle.
 "If you both want the relationship, focus on solutions."

 11. Don't Ignore the Elephant In The Room

-"If you and your partner are drifting apart, ignoring the problem and hoping it will go away will not only make the situation worse, at some point down the road, things may blow up into an argument, which could also increase your problems and speed up the termination of your relationship," Rappaport says.
+"If you and your partner are drifting apart, ignoring the problem and hoping it will go away will not only make the situation worse," Rappaport says, and at some point down the road, things may blow up into an argument, which could also increase your problems and speed up the end of your relationship.